Three Studies for Self-Portrait (1979)

-Three Studies for a Self-Portrait is an oil on canvas triptych painting by the Irish born English artist Francis Bacon.
-Two of paintings are signed and dated 1979, and the third signed and dated 1979–1980.
-The work can be viewed as a penetrating self-examinations undertaken in the aftermath of the suicide of his lover George Dyer, and as one of a series of inward looking self-portraits completed during the 1970s.
-Bacon was seventy at the time, but appears as ageless.
+Three Studies for a Self-Portrait is an oil-on-canvas triptych painting by the Irish-born English artist Francis Bacon.
+Two of the paintings are signed and dated 1979, and the third is signed and dated 1979–1980.

+The triptych is usually viewed by art historians as penetrating self-examinations in the aftermath of the suicide of his lover George Dyer; one of a series of inward-looking self-portraits completed during the 1970s.
+Bacon was seventy at the time, but depicts himself as much younger.

+Description

-The work comprises three slightly distorted self-portraits of the artist's face emerging from an enveloping black background.
-The triptych format allows Bacon to show three aspects of his face: the central portrait viewed face-on, and with slight three quarter views to either side, similar to a police mug shot.
+The triptych shows three distorted self-portraits of the artist's face, each of which emerges from a flat, dark background.
+The triptych format allows Bacon to show three aspects of his face: the central portrait viewed face-on, and with slight three-quarter views to either side, similar to a police mug shot.
 Each of the oil-on-canvas paintings measures 14.75 × 12.5 in.

 Bacon often said he loathed his own face, which he described as resembling pudding.
 He said that he resorted to self-portraiture as his other subjects were 'dying like flies, so there was no one else left to paint'.
 Yet, self-portraits dominate his 1970s and early 1980s work after Dyer's suicide, culminating in his masterpiece Study for a Self-Portrait—Triptych, 1985–86, after which he largely abandoned the theme.
 Within this sequence, this triptych is unique for its dark colourisation, sculptural feel, and unique lighting with each panel lit from an unseen source from above.

-As with most of his mid-period portrait work, Bacon seeks to convey the brutality and impact of life on his sitters by the application of broad and thick brush strokes which serve to severely distort the subject's face.
-As with most of these works, the heads, which are slightly smaller than life-sized, are confined in tightly constricted spaces, against depth-less and undefined backgrounds.
-According to the Metropolitan Museum of Art in New York, where the triptych is kept, this focus "allows only for ruminations on the face itself — its ravages, its deep psychological depths, and the sense of turning around it slowly, going from one frame to the next, as if in a languorous panning shot."
-The triptych also differs from his usual work with its deep black backgrounds, which further serve to empathise the viewers eye of the sitter's facial features and its delicately rendered complexions.
+As with most of his mid-period portrait work, Bacon seeks to convey the brutality and impact of life on his sitters by the application of broad and thick brush strokes, which serve to severely distort the subject's face.
+As with most of these works, the heads, which are slightly smaller than life-sized, are confined in tightly constricted spaces, against depthless and undefined backgrounds.
+According to the Metropolitan Museum of Art in New York, where the triptych is kept, this focus "allows only for ruminations on the face itself – its ravages, its deep psychological depths, and the sense of turning around it slowly, going from one frame to the next, as if in a languorous panning shot."
+The triptych also differs from his usual work with its deep black backgrounds, which further serve to empathise the viewer's eye of the sitter's facial features and its delicately rendered complexions.

 Although Bacon was socially gregarious, he was very protective of his private life, and especially his working methods.
 He painted from photographs rather than life, and would not allow visitors to his studio during his working hours.
-Thus his self-portraits gave a rare insight to his inner life at this time.
+Thus, his self-portraits gave a rare insight into his inner life at this time.